HadiDabbur/CS1998-puzzle-repo/thomas.md

 Hall of Residence for the campus, with rooms for over 550 students.
 A bar within the building is named "Crosslands" in honour of its architect.

-The or  inal building plans as well as photographs at the time of completion are available for viewing in the Royal  olloway archives loca ed in Founder's.
+The original building plans as well as photographs at the time of completion are available for viewing in the Royal Holloway archives located in Founder's.

 ---